 Digital Classicist Seminar, Berlin.
 Deutsches Archäologisches Institut, Interdisziplinäre Forschungsverbund Digital Humanities in Berlin, DARIAH-DE.
 Humboldt-Universität zu Berlin, Berlin, Germany: 16.10.2017

 Rebecca KahnPelagios Commons: Decentralising the Web of Historical Knowledge

 Digital Cultural Heritage.
 CODATA-Germany.
 Staatsbibliothek zu Berlin, Berlin, Germany: 30.08.2017

 Rebecca KahnSemantic Annotation for Humanists: Linked Data Without the Pointy Brackets

 International Symposium of Information Science 2017 (Satellite Workshop on the Relationship of Information Science and the Digital Humanities).
 University of Regensburg, Humboldt-Universität zu Berlin, Berlin School of Library and Information Science.
 Staatsbibliothek zu Berlin, Berlin, Germany: 15.03.2017

-One day workshop. with attending Vip: Workshop presenter.
+Geo-LOD: Linked Open Data and GeoHumanities Research. with attending Vip: Geo-LOD: Linked Open Data and GeoHumanities Research.
 22.05.2018.
 Lancaster University, Lancaster, United Kingdom (International)